Battlevaria/battlevaria.github.io/en/price/index.md

 #### Lodging

-All the available **bunk beds** have been reserved.
-The site provides pilows and covers, but not bedsheets.
-If you can't bring your own bedsheets, they have a few available for rent at €3 per night.
+**Bunk beds** will be available for reservation against a fee.
+The site provides pillows and blankets, but not beddings.
+If you can't bring your own beddings, they have a few available for rent at €5 per night.
 Do not use sleeping bags in the beds.

 There is also plenty of space available to put up **tents** - we may be able to arrange spare tents for visitors from far away.